"Hear to Help"

 FIDEM Helpline for Wellbeing and Legal Concerns on +356 9932 0977

-Our new helpline on +356 9932 0977 is open from 9am to 7pm, Monday to Sunday.
+Our "Hear to Help" helpline on +356 9932 0977 is open from 9am to 4pm, Monday to Friday.
 All of our services are free.
 (Normal tariffs apply for the cost of the phone call).

 You are not alone, do reach out to us - together we are stronger.